johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     People say French is the language of love; this song is evidence to the contrary.
-(It's Spanish).
+(It’s Spanish).

     This is a slick, yet squishy ballad that tops out with a brilliant falsetto, all presented *en Español*.
-Aside from that impressive crescendo however, it's a largely forgettable song.
+Aside from that impressive crescendo however, it’s a largely forgettable song.

 - country: "Sweden"
   emoji: "🇸🇪"